 AI-based trading challenges

-Beside the technology challenges of achieving true AI, HFs and others employing AI-based trading will have to overcome communication challenges.
-As ML, ANN and EC become more advanced and complex, explaining to clients why trading systems made a wrong decision and they lost money will become increasing difficult.
+Besides the technological challenges of achieving true AI, HFs and others employing AI-based trading will have to overcome communication challenges.
+As ML, ANN and EC become more advanced and complex, explaining to clients why trading systems made a wrong decision and they lost money will become increasingly difficult.

 In the UK, The Financial Conduct Authority (FCA) earlier this year published Algorithmic Trading Compliance in Wholesale Markets.
 This is a report helping them to comply with a tough new European Union directive, MiFID 2.

 The FCA wants humans to be able to intervene in trading operations if an algo goes wrong.
 It also wants senior managers to fully understand the AI technology used.
 If an algo goes wrong, senior managers will be held accountable.

 So far, HFs using fully automated AI-based trading have managed to beat the broader HF industry, but not the stock market, according to a Bloomberg article published at the end of last year.
 However, AI strategies make sense as a way of diversifying an investment portfolio and the latest Eurekahedge AI Hedge Fund Index does not look bad.

 Ultimately, the future of AI in the industry will depend on its ability to generate consistent good returns.